The warnings and safety instructions in these instructions are intended to protect people from possible injury and the product from damage.

 WLAN:

-The network wizard and the product setup can be carried out independently of each other.
+The network wizard and product setup can be performed independently.
 A network connection is required for the Fronius Solar.web installation wizard.

 Ethernet:

-The network wizard and the product setup can be carried out independently of each other.
+The network wizard and product setup can be performed independently.
 A network connection is required for the Fronius Solar.web installation wizard.

 The Fronius Smart Meter is configured as a primary meter.